victormbogu1/On-Premises-AD-Setup/README.md

 [![Screenshot-2024-07-10-154439.png](https://i.postimg.cc/SQ15YH8V/Screenshot-2024-07-10-154439.png)](https://postimg.cc/yW9nwQLS)

-I decides to click on users and can see the users from our Admin and Users oganisation unit (OU) under on premise sync enabled column I can see yes for our user with their names this means it was really integrated from the on premises environment.
+I decides to click on users and can see the users from our Admin and Users oganisation unit (OU) under on premise sync enabled column I can see yes for our user with their names this means it was really integrated from the on premises environment

 [![Screenshot-2024-07-10-154605.png](https://i.postimg.cc/NM43nMKw/Screenshot-2024-07-10-154605.png)](https://postimg.cc/qhNDhpcm)